This is a game, not improv theatre…

 Now to the stuff you’ve all been waiting for, the tools I recommend for making improvising as a DM easier and smoother.
 Here are 5 tools that will help you at the table:

-2. Random generators: There are random generators for everything and there is no shame in borrowing someone elses stuff.
-Our NPC generator for example is perfect for when you need an interesting NPC on the fly and our D66 tab.le of forest encounters will help you out when the players decide to go deer hunting… The charm of randomly generating stuff is that even you won’t know what’s going to happen and a healthy dose of randomness for everyone at the table is always fun!
+- Random generators: There are random generators for everything and there is no shame in borrowing someone else’s stuff.
+Our NPC generator for example is perfect for when you need an interesting NPC on the fly and our random encounter generator will help you out regardless if the players are exploring a dungeon or traveling across a small kingdom.
+The charm of randomly generating stuff is that even you won’t know what’s going to happen and a healthy dose of randomness for everyone at the table is always fun!

 Improvising characters and dialogues